Community Calendar: What’s happening in the Cortez area

 Thursdays

-Family Storytime, 11–1:30 a.m.
-Cortez Public Library, 202 N. Park St. For pre-K and younger.
+Family Storytime, 11-1:30 a.m.
+Cortez Public Library, 202 N. Park St. Pre-K and younger.

-Drop-in Storytime, 3:50–4:45 p.m.
+Drop-in story time, 3:50-4:45 p.m.
 Cortez Public Library, 202 N. Park St. All ages welcome, first through fourth interest level.

-Strengthening Families Class, 5:30–8 p.m.
+Strengthening Families Class, 5:30-8 p.m.
 The Piñon Project, 210 E. Main St. Come out to learn skills for the whole family to support bonding and communications.
-Meets on Thursdays through May 30.
+Meets Thursdays through May 30.
 Details: Asialynn Hager (970) 529-3305.

-Alphabet Soup Support Group meeting, 6 p.m.
-Piñon Project, 210 E. Main St. First and Third Thursday Support group for parents, caregivers or guardians of children with special needs or behavioral challenges.
+Alphabet Soup Support Group meeting, 6 p.m., Piñon Project, 210 E. Main St. First and third Thursday support group for parents, caregivers or guardians of children with special needs or behavioral challenges.
 Child care available with advanced arrangements.
 Details: Maggie at mtevault@pinonproject.org or (970) 564-1195.

 Youth Leadership Council, 6–8:30 p.m.
 Cortez Cultural Center, 25 N. Market St. Open to Montezuma County high school students.